sagiw2/FinalProject-DonkeyCar/README.md

 # Introduction

-My final project during my B.Sc in Mechanical Engineering at BGU.
+My final project for my B.Sc in Mechanical Engineering at BGU.

 This project goal is "Remote operation of vehicles with an emphasis on dealing with communication delays."